Investing has been pretty simple this year for me. Keep to the plan with some consolidation.

 With the markets so high, I think it’s hard for many to avoid trying to make it big with bitcoins or other strategies.
 There is a lot of FOMO when you hear stories.
 It’s important you know yourself and your investing skills.

-Some have decent performance monitoring for an account with an index as benchmarks but overall you can’t see it across your overall portfolio or even per investment.
+Some have decent performance monitoring for an account with an index as benchmark but overall you can’t see it across your overall portfolio or even per investment.

 You want to track the performance at your investment level, your account level and your portfolio level.
 I did that with my portfolio tracker and it allowed me to significantly improve my portfolio performance.